dnoland-wpe/anewhope/README.md

 <H2>A New Hope</H2>
-<H3>A case study in using R to facilitate statistical and non-statistical interdepartmental collaboration
+<H3>A case study in using R to facilitate statistical and non-statistical interdepartmental collaboration</H3>

 Welcome to A New Hope - an introductory case study in beginning theoretical applications of using R and RStudio.
 For more information on R and RStudio, please review the https://rstudio.com.
 The following is a hypothetical, fictionalized